thanos-io/thanos/docs/proposals/deletions_object_storage.md

-1. External tool operating to perform deletions on the object storage.(Details still to be discussed)
+1. A new component with write permission to the object storage, which creates the tombstones and exposes the deletions API.
+And the actual deletions are still performed by the compactor.
+**Advantages:** As the component has the write permission, it can perform immediate deletions.

 ## Action Plan